Preservation Institute Nantucket

 PIN students are involved in and exposed to projects that reflect the multi-disciplinary nature of historic preservation.
 Students learn from PIN faculty, practicing architects, preservationists, conservators and advocates through work with existing buildings, materials, resource documentation, archival research, stakeholder interviews and public presentations.

 PIN is open to Graduate Students and Upper-Level Undergraduate Students from any institution across the world.

 PIN 2022 will run Summer B, June 27-August 5.
-Applications are accepted from January 1 – May 1, 2022.
+Please download the packet below for more information.

 Please fill out this Microsoft form application.
 Must be a graduate student or entering final year of undergraduate degree to apply.